 To turn this gluten-free baking flour blend into a self-rising flour blend add the following ingredients to the full mix.

 - 1/2 cup of gluten-free baking powder (affiliate link)

 While that might seem like a lot of baking powder, it is for the full 5 cup flour blend.
 Make sure you mix everything really well because no one wants a clump of salt in their muffin!Print

 Homemade Gluten-Free Baking Flour Blend

-Looking for a gluten free baking flour mix that can be used to make cakes, cookies and muffin?
-Look no further!
-Here is THE PERFECT gluten free flour mix.
-Best of all you can combine it with your favorite flours for your own personal mix.
+Looking for a good homemade gluten free baking flour mix?
+This mix is perfect for pastries, cakes, cookies and muffins.
+Try it with your favorite flours for your own favourite combination.

 - Prep Time: 5 minutes

 - 2 1/2 cups gluten free flour (see notes)

 - Combine the flours and xanthan gum in a large container and mix thoroughly.

 - This recipe can be doubled or tripled to make a huge batch of flour.
 Just measure out several batches of the mix, layering them in the container so that it’s easier to mix.
 For example, I don’t recommend adding 5 cups of GF flour on the bottom of a container followed by the starches, rather measure 2 1/2 cups of flour, then the starches followed by another 2 1/2 cups of flour.
 Otherwise, it’s hard to get everything well mixed.